ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

 	- Delivery everthing is auto but  has manual step before deploying in PRD
 	- Deployment is a step up from Continuous Delivery
 	- Deployment evey step is auto
-* Where to store artefacts
+* Where to store artifacts

 ### Ansible
 * How you used Ansible in your project